JunkBeat/Anti-AFK-GUI/README.md

 To reset AFK timers in maximized windows as well, activate the `Maximized windows` checkbox.

 > [!TIP]
-> If the target game allows you to run multiple instances, then you can simultaneously play on the main account and grind in minimized windows using alts, resetting their AFK timers.
+> If the target game allows you to run multiple instances, you can simultaneously play on the main account and grind in minimized windows using alts, resetting their AFK timers.

 # How it works